Messi and Barca team-mates vote in presidential election

 Elections were called after Bartomeu stood down in October, following a turbulent period in which Messi sought to leave the club.

-Laporta said this week he was the only candidate who could ensure Messi would stay at Camp Nou, while Font believes his proposal of bringing in Barcelona great Xavi as head coach would be persuasive to his former team-mate.
+Laporta said this week he was the only candidate who could ensure Messi would stay at Camp Nou, while Font believes his proposal of bringing in Barcelona great Xavi as manager would be persuasive to his former team-mate.

-Barcelona beat Osasuna 2-0 on Saturday, with Ronald Koeman's side cutting the gap to leaders Atletico Madrid to two points - having played two games more.
+Barcelona beat Osasuna 2-0 a day earlier, with Ronald Koeman's side cutting the gap to leader Atletico Madrid to two points - having played two games more.

-Atleti face Real Madrid – third and three points shy of Koeman's men – in Sunday's Madrid derby.